startoy/nodejs_api_rabbitmq_ibmdb2/README.md

 ## Prerequisites

-  - `Docker` version >= 17.03.2-ce, build f5ec1e2 (test on Ubuntu14)
+  - `Docker` Version >= 17.03.2-ce, build f5ec1e2 (test on Ubuntu14)
-    * if Centos7 should install using binary (test Docker version 18.03.0-ce, build 0520e24)
+    * If Centos7 should install using binary (test Docker version 18.03.0-ce, build 0520e24)

-## Run from docker image
+## Run from Docker image [ ## NOT COMPLETE.
+IN TODO: LIST, DON'T USE ! ]

-  - after load image(.tar) to docker, run follow command below.\
+  - After load image file (.tar) to Docker, Run following command below.\
-    this will map the current directory to inside image directory.\
+    this will map the current directory to inside container's directory.\

   ```sh
     mkdir app